KatsuteDev/OneMTA/README.md

 #### 🗺 Updating Protobuf Files

- - Download latest protobuf from [OneBusAway/onebusaway-gtfs-realtime-api](https://github.com/OneBusAway/onebusaway-gtfs-realtime-api/tree/master/src/main/proto/com/google/transit/realtime)
+ - Download latest protobuf from [OneBusAway/onebusaway-gtfs-realtime-api](https://github.com/OneBusAway/onebusaway-gtfs-realtime-api/tree/master/src/main/proto/com/google/transit/realtime).
- - Save proto files in `/protobuf`
+ - Save proto files in `/protobuf`.
- - Change options and imports as defined in the `protobuf.sh` comments
+ - Change options and imports as defined in the `protobuf.sh` comments.
- - Run `protobuf.sh`
+ - Run `protobuf.sh`.
- - Change all classes to abstract package private and add `SuppressWarnings("all")`
+ - Change all classes to abstract package private and add `SuppressWarnings("all")`.

-#### ⚠ Notice About Tests
+#### ⚠️ Notice About Tests

  - Tests are most reliable around rush hour.
  - Tests may not work during overnight hours.